Impact of Position Uncertainty on the Secrecy Performance of Pinching Antenna Systems: Introduction

 \section{Introduction}

-The rapid expansion of intelligent mobile devices, mission-critical services, and location-aware applications has heightened the demand for secure, reliable, and flexible communication in beyond-fifth-generation (B5G) and sixth-generation (6G) wireless networks \cite{8869705}.
+The rapid expansion of intelligent mobile devices, mission-critical services, and location-aware applications has heightened the demand for secure, reliable, and flexible communication in beyond-fifth-generation (B5G) and 6G wireless networks \cite{8869705}.
 These networks are expected to support dense connectivity, low-latency, and robust security performance, particularly in challenging propagation conditions and cost-constrained deployments.
-While technologies such as massive multiple-input multiple-output (MIMO), reconfigurable intelligent surfaces (RIS), and adaptive antenna architectures enhance spatial degrees of freedom (DoF) and network controllability \cite{10506508, 10363658, 11106811}, their practical deployment is often limited by hardware complexity, power consumption, and physical design constraints.
+While technologies such as massive multiple-input multiple-output, reconfigurable intelligent surfaces, and adaptive antenna architectures enhance spatial degrees of freedom and network controllability \cite{10506508, 10713386, 10906511, 11106811, 10278220}, their deployment is often limited by hardware complexity, power consumption, and physical design constraints.
 These limitations have motivated the exploration of alternative antenna architectures that enable spatial reconfigurability with reduced radio-frequency (RF) complexity.

-In this context, pinching-antenna systems (PAS) have recently emerged as an attractive architectural paradigm \cite{10945421, 10976621}.
+In this context, pinching-antenna systems (PAS) have recently emerged as an attractive architectural paradigm \cite{10945421, suzuki2022pinching,10976621, 11481959}.
 A PAS employs a dielectric waveguide along which a small dielectric particle can be ``pinched,'' thereby creating a radiating point at any desired position.
-By activating this pinch at different positions along the waveguide, a PAS can flexibly reconfigure its effective antenna position without mechanically rotating physical antenna elements or deploying additional RF chains.
-This spatial adaptability reduces the propagation distance to the intended receiver, alleviates blockage effects, enhance line-of-sight (LoS) probability, and improve spatial diversity, while incurring low hardware complexity and power consumption \cite{zeng2025pinch1}.
-These properties make PAS well suited for lightweight, power-constrained, and cost-efficient wireless platforms envisioned in next-generation networks.
+By activating this pinch at different locations, the system can flexibly reconfigure its effective antenna position without mechanically moving the entire antenna structure or deploying additional RF chains.
+Unlike other spatially reconfigurable architectures, such as movable antennas and fluid antenna systems \cite{10906511, 11106811, 10278220}, which rely on antenna displacement or aperture reconfiguration, PAS realizes spatial adaptability through waveguide-assisted pinching activation.
+This geometry-controlled operation enables flexible radiating-point placement with low RF hardware complexity and power consumption.
+Moreover, by reducing the propagation distance to the intended receiver, PAS can alleviate blockage effects, enhance LoS probability, and improve spatial diversity \cite{11016750}.
+These features make PAS attractive for lightweight and cost-efficient next-generation wireless platforms.